-(left) North-western bastion; (right) coat of arms of Duke Francesco Maria I della Rovere and his wife Eleonora Gonzaga, daughter of Francesco II, Marquis of Mantua
+(left) North-western bastion of the XVIth century walls; (right) coat of arms of Duke Francesco Maria I della Rovere and his wife Eleonora Gonzaga, daughter of Francesco II, Marquis of Mantua

 In 1497 Giovanni Sforza, ruler of Pesaro, was forced to declare he had not consummated his marriage to Lucrezia Borgia, daughter of Pope Alexander VI and a few years later he was ousted from his possessions by Cesare Borgia, his former brother-in-law.
 Giovanni Sforza returned to Pesaro after the death of the Pope in 1503, but in 1512 Pope Julius II assigned the town to Francesco Maria I della Rovere (his nephew) who incorporated it into the Duchy of Urbino, which he had inherited from the da Montefeltro.

 The new walls built by Duke Francesco Maria I to protect Pesaro were pulled down on three sides in the early XXth century to allow the expansion of the town.
 A high bastion at their north-western corner was retained and turned into a public garden.
-In recent years an original coat of arms of the Duke and his wife was placed on it, in recognition of what the couple did for the development of Pesaro (you may wish to see them in portraits by Titian, now at the Uffizi Gallery in Florence - it opens in another window).
+In recent years an original coat of arms of the Duke and his wife was placed on it, in recognition of what the couple did for the development of Pesaro.

-The della Rovere and in particular Duke Guidobaldo II, son of Francesco Maria I, (you may wish to see his portrait by Angelo Bronzino at Galleria Palatina in Florence - it opens in a separate window) loved to live in Pesaro rather than in cold and windy Urbino.
+The della Rovere and in particular Duke Guidobaldo II, son of Francesco Maria I, loved to live in Pesaro rather than in their palace in cold and windy Urbino.
 They promoted the restoration and enlargement of a small palace built by the Malatesta and the Sforza which had been badly damaged by fire.
-The palace is located in a very large square at the centre of Pesaro.
+The palace is located in a very large square in the centre of Pesaro.

-The windows are very similar to those of Palazzo Ducale at Urbino, whereas the portico (of the previous building) is similar to Tempio Malatestiano at Rimini.
+The windows are very similar to those of Palazzo Ducale di Urbino, whereas the portico (of the previous building) is similar to Tempio Malatestiano di Rimini.
 Quite unusually the number of windows does not match that of the portico arches.
 Today the palace is used as Prefettura, the residence and offices of the Prefetto, the highest representative of the Italian State at provincial level.